Overseas Chinese: Assimilation

-In Myanmar, the Chinese rarely intermarry (even amongst different Chinese linguistic groups), but have largely adopted the Burmese culture whilst maintaining Chinese cultural affinities.
+Myanmar shares a long border with China so ethnic minorities of both countries have cross-border settlements.
+These include the Kachin, Shan, Wa, and Ta'ang.

 In Cambodia, between 1965 and 1993, people with Chinese names were prevented from finding governmental employment, leading to a large number of people changing their names to a local, Cambodian name.
-Indonesia and Myanmar were among the countries that do not allow birth names to be registered in foreign languages, including Chinese.
-But since 2003, the Indonesian government has allowed ethnic Chinese people to use their Chinese name or using their Chinese family name on their birth certificate.
+Ethnic Chinese were one of the minority groups targeted by Pol Pot's Khmer Rouge during the Cambodian genocide.

+Indonesia forced Chinese people to adopt Indonesian names after the Indonesian mass killings of 1965–66.

 In Vietnam, all Chinese names can be pronounced by Sino-Vietnamese readings.
 For example, the name of the previous paramount leader Hú Jǐntāo (胡錦濤) would be spelled as "Hồ Cẩm Đào" in Vietnamese.
 There are also great similarities between Vietnamese and Chinese traditions such as the use Lunar New Year, philosophy such as Confucianism, Taoism and ancestor worship; leads to some Hoa people adopt easily to Vietnamese culture, however many Hoa still prefer to maintain Chinese cultural background.
 The official census from 2009 accounted the Hoa population at some 823,000 individuals and ranked 6th in terms of its population size.
 70% of the Hoa live in cities and towns, mostly in Ho Chi Minh city while the rests live in the southern provinces.

 On the other hand, in Malaysia, Singapore, and Brunei, the ethnic Chinese have maintained a distinct communal identity.

 In East Timor, a large fraction of Chinese are of Hakka descent.

 In Western countries, the overseas Chinese generally use romanised versions of their Chinese names, and the use of local first names is also common.